Smog Check Program General Information

 State law requires that a percentage of vehicles have their Smog Checks performed at a STAR station.
 One reason may be that your vehicle was identified as being more likely than others to emit unhealthy levels of harmful pollutants.
 This may be true even though your vehicle may never have failed a Smog Check.
 Another possibility is that your vehicle was chosen as part of a random selection for Smog Check Program evaluation purposes.

-Smog Checks are required biennially (every other year) on vehicles more than six model-years old.
+Smog Checks are required biennially (every other year) on vehicles more than eight model-years old.
 Additionally, a Smog Check is required if you sell a vehicle that is more than four model-years old and when registering an out-of-state vehicle for the first time in California.20.
 How long does a Smog Check take?

 The average Smog Check takes about 20-30 minutes to complete.21.
 How much does a Smog Check cost?